apache/nuttx/configs/lincoln60/README.txt

 ^^^^

   NuttX is built using command-line make.
-It can be used with an IDE, but some effort will be required to create the project (There is a simple RIDE project in the RIDE subdirectory).
+It can be used with an IDE, but some effort will be required to create the project.

   Makefile Build
   --------------